alt-research/mach-avs/README.md

 Operator sample configuration file can be found at [config-files/operator.yaml](config-files/operator.yaml).

-Operator can be run using the following:
+Operator can be run using the following command:

 ```bash
 ./bin/mach-operator-signer --config <PATH_TO_CONFIG>